 While we continue to expand our focus on this issue and are taking measures to safeguard our services from cybersecurity threats, computing device capabilities continue to evolve.
 This evolution enables more data and processes, such as mobile computing, potentially increasing the risk that security failures will occur.
 Our security measures may also be breached due to the intentional acts of outside third parties, employee malfeasance, error, or otherwise, allowing an unauthorized third party to gain access to our data, our users' data or our customers' data.
 Because the techniques used to obtain unauthorized access, attack, disable or degrade services, or sabotage systems, are constantly evolving in sophisticated ways to avoid detection, it may be difficult for us to anticipate these techniques or to implement adequate security measures in our services and systems to prevent them.
 In addition, our customers may authorize third party access to their customer data located in our cloud environment.
 Because we do not control the transmissions between customer authorized third parties, or the processing of such data by customer authorized third parties, we cannot ensure the integrity or security of such transmissions or processing.
-Because our services are responsible for critical communication between our customers and consumers, security failures, defects or errors in our components, materials or software or those used by our customers could have an adverse impact on us, on our customers and on the end users of their websites.
-Such adverse impact could include a decrease in demand for our services, damage to our reputation and to our customer relationships, and other financial liability or harm to our business.
+Because our services are responsible for critical communication between our customers and consumers, security failures, defects or errors in our components, materials or software or those used by our customers could have an adverse impact on us, on our customer relationships, and other financial liability or harm to our business.